esqu1/SpringAPCSProj/README.md

 6/1/15<br />
 Brandon started writing a Cylinder class for a new kind of brick, while Dennis started writing a Sphere class.<br />
-Brandon also made the balls on the board detect out of bounds, and made the reflect if they did.
+Brandon also made the balls on the board detect when they were out of bounds, and made them reflect if they did.<br />
 Dennis then created an M.java class that would house all static math-related methods.<br />
 Dennis then made some changes in order to accomodate a menu.<br />